iainm342/milestone-3/README.md

 - Grid system used to structure pages and make them responsive for various viewports.
 - Materialize NavBar with mobile sidebar to allow easy navigation throughout the web app.
 Able to reach all pages of the app from the NavBar.
-- Materialize Footer used with social links and email "contact us" link.
+- Materialize Footer used with social links and email "contact us" link. rel="noreferrer noopener" has been added for security.
 - Favicon for the title tab in the browser.
 - Hover used on all buttons and web/email addresses.
 - Other than the landing page, the logged in user name is displayed in the top right of the viewport.